Nonequilibrium symmetry-protected topological order: emergence of semilocal Gibbs ensembles

 Since the term inside the logarithm is just a phase factor, the squared logarithm is real and negative.
-Because of the prefactor every term in the sum brings thus a positive contribution to $b_\alpha$.
-For instance, for $\alpha=2$ this expression simplifies to eq. \eqref{logarithmic coefficient second Renyi entropy} in the main text.
+Because of the negative overall prefactor, every term in the sum yields a positive contribution to $b_\alpha$.
+For instance, for $\alpha=2$ this expression simplifies to Eq.~\eqref{logarithmic coefficient second Renyi entropy}.

 The velocity of excitations is given by